ON THIS PAGE: You will read about how to cope with challenges in everyday life after your child’s diagnosis. Use the

 What is survivorship?

 The word “survivorship” means different things to different people, but it often describes living with, through, and beyond cancer.
-In some ways, survivorship is one of the most complex aspects of the experience because it is different for every patient and his or her family.
+In some ways, survivorship is one of the most complex aspects of the experience because it is different for every child and their family.

 After active treatment for ependymoma ends, children and their families may experience a mixture of strong feelings, including joy, concern, relief, guilt, and fear.
 Some people say they appreciate life more after the diagnosis.
 Other families stay very anxious about their child’s health and become uncertain about coping with everyday life.